Applications for the 2024 SELI cohort are now closed.

 Now in its 20th year, the Southern Education Leadership Initiative (SELI) is an intensive, eight-week, paid summer fellowship for emerging leaders interested in advancing racial equity and improving education at all levels.

 Placed in nonprofits, school districts, or state education agencies in the South, SELI fellows spend the summer developing as leaders, engaging with valuable stakeholders, and acquiring practical job skills through direct learning experiences.

-A continuation of SEF’s legacy of educating leaders in the South, which spans more than a century, SELI’s 2004 launch marked the 50th anniversary of the U.S. Supreme Court’s landmark Brown v.
+A continuation of SEF’s legacy of educating leaders in the South, which spans more than a century, we launched SELI in 2004 in recognition of the 50th anniversary of the U.S. Supreme Court’s landmark Brown v.
 Board of Education decision.
-Our initiative recognized that there is still important work to be done to ensure that all children, irrespective of race or class, receive an excellent education.
+The initiative recognizes there is still important work to be done to ensure that all children, irrespective of race or class, receive an excellent education.

 Through SELI, talented and diverse young leaders have conducted important research, policy analysis, advocacy, and organizing efforts for nearly 120 partner organizations during the 20-year history of the program.
 SELI alumni can be found today working as educators, policymakers, researchers, community organizers, and committed civic leaders dedicated to improving the lives of all children.

 Education and work are the levers to uplift a people.
 Work alone will not do it unless inspired by the right ideals and guided by intelligence.